tensionhead/SpyBOAT/README.md

 A snapshot of a typical output of the pipeline might look like this:

-<sub>example data graciously provided by Jihwan Myung, GIMBC Taipei Medical University</sub>
+<sub>Example data graciously provided by Jihwan Myung, GIMBC Taipei Medical University</sub>

 <img src="./doc/SpyBOATexample_Jihwan.png" alt="drawing" width="1350"/>